 All of the documents listed above will be necessary to determine the value and existence of certain assets and the community estate.

 #2: Establish Your Own Finances

 To avoid being cut off from funds, you should make sure you have a separate bank account with enough money to cover at least a month’s worth of expenses and the retainer fee for a divorce lawyer.
 You should also create a safe place to send and receive information for any new accounts you create.
 It is also a good idea to get in the habit of keeping receipts, recording transactions, and checking your bank account regularly to help you document expenses so you can come up with a realistic monthly budget for a single household.

-At McKinley Irvin, we proudly represent clients of all backgrounds in a variety of divorce and family law matters.
-Please give us a call to schedule a consultation with one of our legal professionals.
+McKinley Irvin represents clients in a variety of family law matters.
+If you have questions about divorce, please give us a call at 206-397-0399 or schedule a consultation online.